lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ##### `LidoLocator`

-Register the new TWG implementation address so the rest of the protocol resolves them after the upgrade, and **remove the `ValidatorExitDelayVerifier` entry**.
+Register the new TWG and `ValidatorWithdrawalsQueue` addresses so the rest of the protocol resolves them after the upgrade, and **remove the `ValidatorExitDelayVerifier` entry**.

 ##### `OracleDaemonConfig`